g2valdez/willievaldez.github.io/_posts/2020-10-08-UntypedContainer.md

 ```

 ## The Usage
-Now we just have to make definitions for the template specializations of `SetUniform`.
+Now we just have to make template specializations for `SetUniform`.
 In a separate cpp file, just write out the implementation for various supported types:
 ```cpp
  // mat4
 void TemplatedUniformWrapper<glm::mat4>::SetUniform(unsigned int shaderProgram) const